ourlifeloop/marketing/src/cms/training-faqs/how-do-we-get-access-to-the-transportation-feature-for-our-community.md

 ---
-question: How do we get access to the Transportation feature for our community?
+question: "How do we get access to the Transportation feature in LifeLoop? "
-answer: "In order to get access to this feature, reach out to your community LifeLoop Champion or your LifeLoop Customer Success Specialist. "
+answer: -If your community does not currently have the transportation feature in LifeLoop, simply reach out to your customer success specialist and they can turn the feature on for you.
 isMobile: false
 topics:
   - transportation